kadena-community/docs/docs/basics/wallets.md

 ### eckoWallet

-Web extension wallet. does have a signing API that interacts with current dApps.
+Web extension wallet.
+Does have a signing API that interacts with current dApps.
-Within eckoWallet are able to send and receive assets, execute cross-chain transfers, view transactions, interact with dApps, and more.
+Within eckoWallet you are able to send and receive assets, execute cross-chain transfers, view transactions, interact with dApps, and more.

 [Chrome Web Store](https://chrome.google.com/webstore/detail/eckowallet/bofddndhbegljegmpmnlbhcejofmjgbn)